zverok/good-value-object/README.md

 * Consider providing a subset of math operators (`+`, `-`, `*`, `/` and so on) if their meaning is obvious and unambiguous
 * Try to follow "natural" intuition of mathematical operators (`a + b == b + a`, `a - b = a + (-b)` and so on)
   * Note that Ruby's intuition also redefines some of operators base qualities, when acceptable, for example, using `+` for _concatenation_ (of strings and arrays), which is not commutative
-* Don't override operators just because it is cool: using, say `~Quantity.new(10, 'm')` to say "something about this quantity" (for example, producing range `Quantity.new(9.5, 'm')..Quantity.new(10.5, 'm')`) is cool for play yet leads to unguessable code
+* Don't override operators just because it is cool: using, say `~Quantity.new(10, 'm')` to say "something about this quantity" (for example, producing range `Quantity.new(9.5, 'm')..Quantity.new(10.5, 'm')`) is witty yet leads to unguessable code
 * Consider implementing `|` and `&` if:
   * value object is some kind of pattern, for this operators to mean "or" and "and"
   * value object represents some kind of range(s), for this operators to mean "union" and "intersection"